TBI: Rogersville officer-involved shooting under investigation - NewsBreak

 The suspect was taken to a local hospital for treatment, and the TBI says the officer was uninjured.

-The TBI is investigating the scene and collecting personal accounts before handing them over to the District Attorney General, Dan Armstrong.
+The TBI are investigating the scene and collecting personal accounts before handing them over to the district Attorney General, Dan Armstrong.
 Armstrong’s office will then take the evidence into account to determine whether the officer’s actions were justified.